-“Looked-but-failed-to-see” is a major cause of road accidents.
-And there’s something similar, though fortunately not as potentially fatal, that can occur in our homes in relation to clutter.
+“Looked but failed to see” is a major cause of road accidents.
+There’s something similar, though not as potentially fatal, that can occur in our homes in relation to clutter.
 It’s called clutter blindness, and just about everyone suffers from it in some way.

 How clutter blindness develops

 It happens so easily.
 You arrive home one day with something new.
 It doesn’t yet have a place where it belongs, so you put it somewhere “just for now”.
 And there it stays, sometimes for weeks, months or even years.
 Eventually, you get so used to seeing it that you don’t notice it anymore.
 It becomes “part of the furniture”, as they say.

 Or you acquire something new, give it a place where it belongs, but never actually use it.
 You’ve paid money for it so still want to keep it, but don’t realize it was clutter from the day it arrived.

 Or you acquire something new and do use it, but only for a while and then forget about it.
 There it sits, taking up space for no reason at all.
 In Chapter 13 of Clear Your Clutter with Feng Shui, I give the example of a grand piano that’s never played, clogging up someone’s living room.
 There it was, in plain sight, but the owner had learned to see through it as if it wasn’t there.

 When you start decluttering, you see with different eyes

 What happens when you decide to declutter your home is that you start to look through different eyes.
 During my 21-day Fast-Track Clutter Clearing online course, many participants have epiphanies such as this: